qaware/qaware-blog-source/content/posts/introducing-minikube-support-tools.md

 [minikube-support](https://github.com/qaware/minikube-support) tools, which we recently released in the first version.
 The [minikube-support](https://github.com/qaware/minikube-support) tools are intended to automate and simplify common tasks which you need to do every time you set up a new minikube cluster.
-For this they combine some cluster internal and external tools to provide a better interaction between minikube and the developers local os.
-Basically the minikube-support tools are a collection of tools, and it's configuration which were usually required to work or develop with a minikube cluster but not pre-installed or properly configured.
+For this, they combine some cluster internal and external tools to provide a better interaction between minikube and the developers local os.
+Basically the minikube-support tools are a collection of tools and their configuration which are usually required to work or develop with a minikube cluster but are not pre-installed or properly configured.

 ## Idea

-The idea for the [minikube-support](https://github.com/qaware/minikube-support) tools were born in 2019 when we discovered, that nearly every time we want to use minikube we need to do the same steps after creating a new minikube cluster.
+The idea for the [minikube-support](https://github.com/qaware/minikube-support) tools was born in 2019 when we discovered that nearly every time we wanted to use minikube, we needed to do the same steps after creating a new minikube cluster.
 The first idea was to use a bunch of shell scripts which install the tools and try to configure them properly.
-Even with that scripts there were some steps which were not automated.
+Even with those scripts there were some steps which were not automated.
 One point was to write the hostnames, and the correct minikube ip into the `/etc/hosts` file.
 Of course this also was a repeating step for every new hostname which we want to publish using an ingress.

-That was the point where the idea came up to combine that all into a single command line tool.
+That was the point where the idea came up to combine all into a single command line tool.
 Basically it should meet the following two requirements:

 1. Install and configure all the components which were usually required and
-2. Simplifying the access to services and ingresses within the cluster.
+2. Simplify the access to services and ingresses within the cluster.

 ## Features